mie-lab/trackintel/CONTRIBUTING.md

 - New release version tags use [semantic numbering](https://semver.org/).
 - Commits follow the standard of [pandas](https://pandas.pydata.org/pandas-docs/stable/development/contributing.html#committing-your-code).
 - There should be no warnings when running tests.
+- We agreed on the following naming conventions for trackintel datatypes:
+  - long: positionfixes, staypoints, triplegs, locations, trips, and tours
+  - short: pfs, sp, tpls, locs, trips, tours

 ## Version release checklist
 Before you release a new version you should check/modify the following files: